|The Londoners with Fabio Capello|

 CB: Tony Adams

-A club legend with Arsenal who became the club captain at the age of 21.
-His status is erected at the Emirates Stadium.
+Tony Adams is a club legend and one club man with Arsenal who became the club captain at the age of 21.
+A stature of him is erected at the Emirates Stadium.
 He formed the legendary backline with Lee Dixon, Nigel Winterburn and Steve Bould with club.
 He was a fixture for England from 1987 to 2000.
+For England, he had 66 caps and served as its captain.
+He played the World Cup Finals in 1998 and went to three European Championship.

 CB: John Terry